 Ongoing Research related to Great Basin National Park

-Below you will find a non-inclusive list of some of the ongoing scientific studies related to Great Basin National Park and Lehman Caves.
-Much remains to be learned from this region, so check back often to follow as we continue to explore the workings of the Great Basin.
+Below you will find a non-exhaustive list of some scientific studies related to Great Basin National Park and Lehman Caves.
+Much remains to be learned about this region, so check back often!

 Articles are organized by last name of the principal author.

 Acheampong, S. 1992.
 Isotope hydrology of Lehman and Baker Creeks drainages.
 MS Thesis, University of Nevada, Las Vegas.

 Allander, K. K. and D. L. Berger.
 2009.
 Seismic velocities and thicknesses of alluvial deposits along Baker Creek in the Great Basin National Park, east-central Nevada.
 U.S. Geological Survey Open-File Report 2009-1174, 14 p.
 Link

 Anderson, M. E. and J. E. Deacon.
 1996.
 Status of endemic non-salmonid fishes in Eastern Nevada.
 Journal of the Arizona-Nevada Academy of Science 29(2): 124-133.

 Arnott H. J. and C. J. Arnott-Thornton.
 2001.
 An SEM study of bristlecone pine litter from Great Basin National Park.
 Texas Journal of Microscopy 32:20-21.